 Because PRA in Labrador Retrievers often does not appear until the dog is an adult (sometimes as late as eight years or more), the disease has been difficult to eradicate.
 If your dog does appear to be losing his sight, you should see your Veterinarian for an eye exam and if he is diagnosed with PRA, inform his breeder.

 All breeding dogs should be examined annually by a certified veterinary ophthalmologist.
-Most responsible breeders will register with the Canine Eye Registration Foundation (CERF) and receive a CERF number for their dog.
+Most responsible breeders will register with the OFA – Companion Animal Eye Registry (CAER).
 If you are adopting a puppy, ensure that the breeder provides you with copies of certifications for both the sire and dam.
 In addition, you should ask to see a copy of the paperwork that was forwarded to CERF because the form may report on other issues that may not deny the dog a CERF number but could be of interest to you.

 TVD is a congenital, heritable heart defect that seems to be increasing in frequency in Labrador Retrievers.
 The tricuspid valve is one of four heart valves and allows blood to flow in one direction from the right atrium into the right ventricle.
 If a puppy inherits the gene (or genes) responsible for the defect, his tricuspid valve will be malformed in utero.
 The puppy will have a dysplastic valve at birth that does not shut tightly, allowing blood to leak back through it.
 The size of the leak will dictate the severity of the disease.
 A puppy with mild leakage will likely have a normal life span.
 If the leakage is severe, the puppy may not live to see his first birthday.